mozilla/FoxPuppet/docs/installing.rst

 Requirements
 ------------
-FoxPuppet will work with python 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6
+FoxPuppet will work with python 2.7, and 3.5

 Install FoxPuppet
 -----------------
-To install foxpuppet using `pip <https://pip.pypa.io/>`_:
+To install FoxPuppet using `pip <https://pip.pypa.io/>`_:

 .. code-block:: bash

-  $ pip install foxpuppet
+  $ pip install FoxPuppet

 To install from source: